fbz99/anonymization/README.md

 # Multilingual Document Anonymizer and Deanonymizer

-This project processes documents in **English** and **Italian**, anonymizes sensitive information, encrypts the anonymized data, and provides a way to securely reconstruct the original content using user-specific keys.
+This project processes documents in **English** and **Italian**, anonymizes sensitive information using customizable NER models, encrypts the anonymized data, and provides a way to securely reconstruct the original content using user-specific keys.
 It supports `.pdf`, `.docx`, and `.txt` files.

 ---

 ## Features

 1. **Anonymization**:
+   - Two anonymizers are available:
+     - **Default Anonymizer**: Uses spaCy for Named Entity Recognition (NER).
+     - **GLiNER Anonymizer**: Uses the GLiNER library for advanced and flexible NER.
-   - Replaces sensitive entities (e.g., `PERSON`, `ORG`, `DATE`) with placeholders.
+   - Replace sensitive entities (e.g., `Person`, `Date`) with placeholders.
-   - Entities to anonymize are configurable in a `entities.txt` file.
+   - Supports configurable entities for each anonymizer using separate configuration files.

 2. **Encryption**:
    - Uses **Hybrid Encryption**: